-Build a training program to mobilize the implementation of Ontario Power Generation’s new Diversity and Inclusion Strategy.
+Build a learning experience to mobilize the implementation of Ontario Power Generation’s new Diversity and Inclusion Strategy.

-As one of the largest electricity generators of North America, Ontario Power Generation (OPG) employs more than 10,000 individuals from diverse backgrounds, professions and trades.
+As one of the largest electricity generators in North America, Ontario Power Generation (OPG) employs more than 10,000 people from diverse backgrounds, professions and trades.
 The company promotes a culture of respect as an essential factor for organizational success.
 To further its commitment to ensuring a safe and healthy work environment, OPG developed a new Diversity and Inclusion Strategy to be rolled out organization-wide.

-OPG wanted to explore methods by which they could implement such a strategy reliably and effectively.
-Our team was engaged to help execute a key component of the new strategy: a training program to help employees understand the concept of implicit bias and its effects on organizational health.
+OPG wanted new methods they could use to implement the strategy reliably and effectively.
+Dialectic was asked to help execute a key component of the new strategy: a training program to help employees understand the concept of implicit bias and its effects on organizational health.

-A dual-purpose training program to reduce implicit bias in the workplace and empower leaders to operationalize all aspects of the new strategy successfully.
+A dual-purpose training program to reduce implicit bias in the workplace and empower leaders to operationalize all aspects of the new strategy.

-Our design team imagined an evidence-based training program that would not only reduce implicit bias at OPG but also inform strategic implementation going forward.
-We began by researching the nature of implicit bias and its effects on diversity and inclusion in a large organization like OPG.
-We then researched empirically supported tactics that would be effective in further developing diversity programming at OPG.
+Our design team designed an evidence-based learning experience that would not only reduce implicit bias at OPG, but also inform strategic implementation going forward.
+We began by researching the nature of implicit bias and its effects on diversity and inclusion in large organizations like OPG.
+We then researched empirically supported tactics that would be effective in deploying OPG’s diversity programming.

 We created an innovative in-person learning experience that leveraged tools from Harvard University’s “Project Implicit” program, challenging participants to explore their own unconscious biases.
 Through an interactive and self-reflective process, employees were exposed to the systemic and invisible nature of implicit bias in the workplace.
-Participants then worked collaboratively to develop techniques and skills for overcoming implicit bias through diversity programming.
+Participants then worked collaboratively to develop techniques and strategies for challenging implicit bias through diversity programming.

-OPG successfully engaged all staff in the implementation of the new diversity strategy and identified best practices for the continued development of diversity programming.
+OPG implemented their new diversity strategy and identified best practices for the continued development of diversity programming.

 Following the training session, we analyzed data collected from participants and generated a report identifying the top five evidence-based techniques that would be most effective in implementing the remaining components of OPG’s Diversity and Inclusion Strategy.
 We also provided a detailed summary of best practices for increasing diversity in the workplace.

-Armed with a highly engaged workforce and concrete recommendations for continued strategic implementation, OPG now had the tools and momentum to move their diversity programming forward successfully.
+Armed with a highly engaged workforce and concrete recommendations for continued , implementation, OPG now had the tools and momentum to move their diversity programming forward.